Moominvalley (TV series): International broadcast

 Moominvalley has been sold to more than 60 countries.
 Moominvalley first aired on Yle TV2 in Finland on 25 February 2019, and a day after in Swedish on Yle Teema & Fem.
 It began airing in the United Kingdom on Sky One, Sky Kids and NOW TV on 19 April 2019.
 The first eight episodes aired overnight between 2:00 and 6:00 am, and were then repeated in pairs between 5:30 and 6:30 pm over the Easter weekend from 19 to 22 April.
 Episodes 9–11 followed on the afternoon of 27 April, and 12–13 on 28 April.
 The first five episodes of season 2 aired over the weekend before Christmas 2019, with the remainder broadcast over the following Easter weekend, 10–13 April 2020.
 Japan's national broadcaster NHK premiered Moominvalley on its BS4K channel on 4 April 2019.
 The series has also been sold to China.
 On 9 August 2019 it launched on WildBrain's YouTube channel.
 In November 2020 it was announced that Moominvalley had been recommissioned for a third season by anchor broadcasters Yle in Finland and Sky in the UK.
 The first eight episodes aired on Sky Showcase in pairs from Good Friday 2022 (15 April) until Easter Monday (18 April), with the remainder scheduled, also in pairs until the final episode, for subsequent Sundays.

 On 1 May 2019 PGS Entertainment acquired the distribution rights to Moominvalley.
 On 5 October 2023, it was announced that Zodiak Kids & Family Distribution had acquired the distribution rights to Moominvalley.

 In the United Kingdom, the series also airs on BBC Alba and S4C as part of their CBBC Alba and Stwnsh blocks, where it is dubbed in Scottish Gaelic and Welsh respectively.

 Reception

 Ratings

 The series has been extremely successful in its reviews and ratings worldwide.
-The first episode of Moominvalley was viewed by 600,000 viewers when it premiered in Finland's Yle TV2 in February 2019.
-It also became the most watched television series episode of all time in Yle's streaming service, Yle Areena, bringing the total viewership of the first episode in Finland to over two million.
+The first episode of Moominvalley was viewed by 600,000 viewers when it premiered on Finland's Yle TV2 in February 2019.
+It also became the most watched television series episode of all time on Yle's streaming service, Yle Areena, bringing the total viewership of the first episode in Finland to over two million.
 Moominvalley was the most watched TV series and the fourth most watched TV programme in Finland in 2019, across all channels.